peterkuma/ds-format/docs/_includes/cmd_ds.md

 Arguments:

 - *cmd*: Command to execute or show help for.
-If omitted, the command `ls` is assumed.
+If omitted, `ds` is a shorthand for the command `ls`, with a difference that files with the same name as any available command cannot be listed.
 Available commands are listed below.
+- *args*: Command arguments and options.

 Options: